codacy/chart/docs/troubleshoot/k8s-cheatsheet.md

 !!! important
-    Always check the pods and deployment versions in the namespace to make sure you are not debugging an issue in a version that is not the one you would expect
+    Always check the pods and deployment versions in the namespace to make sure you aren't debugging an issue in a version that's not the one you would expect

-Events are a great way to understand what is going on under the hood in a Kubernetes cluster.
+Events are a great way to understand what's going on under the hood in a Kubernetes cluster.
 By looking at them you can see if probes are failing, and other important signals from your cluster.

 Get events for the whole namespace: